thomascristofaro/MigrationTool/README.md

 # MigrationTool
-Tool for database migration for my job
+Tool for run query in sequence